Raiondesu/eventhoven/README.md

     // Collection of the event handlers
     handlers: new Map([
-      // Notice the default event handler from the event map (e: KeyboardEvent) => {},
+      // Notice the default event handler from the event-map (e: KeyboardEvent) => {},

       // Do we execute this event handler only once?